Add-ons

 If a document cannot be processed or is identified as a duplicate, no Data Webhook is sent.
 If you need assistance investigating one of these cases, provide the document_id returned when the document was submitted.

-EHR/EMR Clinical Ready Beta
+Clinical Ready Beta

 The EHR/EMR Clinical Ready add-on transforms your users' normalized health summaries into a FHIR R4-compliant document, annotated with LOINC codes and UCUM units.
-Every time a new summary is generated or updated, ROOK consolidates the available health data and delivers a FHIR Bundle via your existing Data Webhook — no additional integration required.
+Every time a new summary is generated or updated, ROOK consolidates the available health data and delivers a FHIR Bundle through your existing Data Webhook — no additional integration required.

 How it works